uthcode/learntosolveit/source/python.rst

 Discussion on Bugs
 ==================

-* memoryview was creating a read-write object when using with a buffered IO interface.
 * test_bdb was failing due to non-ascii characters.
-* test_urllib2 resource failing warning.
-* Python does not exit with proper return code on SIGINT.
 * test_trace is broken.
 * Consistency in unittest assert methods.
 * FancyURLOpener is struct when trying to open a redirected url.